rocketeers/docs/I-Introduction/Getting-started.md

 ### Globally

-As with all Composer packages, Rocketeer can also be installed as a global dependency by preprending `global` :
+As with all Composer packages Rocketeer can be installed as a global dependency by prefixing `global`:

 ```bash
 $ composer global require anahkiasen/rocketeer